 Brittany Herschberger is a paralegal working with the Asylum and Immigrant Legal Defense Projects at NIJC’s Goshen, Indiana office.
 She graduated from Goshen College with a major in biology and secondary education and a minor in Spanish.
 During college she studied abroad in Guatemala.
 Prior to joining NIJC, Brittany was a teacher in the Goshen area and a Peace Corps volunteer in Costa Rica, where she worked with local English teachers in the Teaching English as a Foreign Language program.

-Ashley Huebner is the managing attorney of NIJC's Asylum Project, which provides pro bono representation to more than 500 asylum seekers each year.
+Ashley Huebner, associate director of legal services, oversees NIJC's Asylum Project and immigrant children's programs.
 Ashley conducts legal trainings and provides technical support to pro bono attorneys representing individuals seeking asylum, Special Immigrant Juvenile Status, and other relief through NIJC.
 She specializes in asylum issues related to gender-based claims and unaccompanied children and regularly speaks at national conferences regarding these and other asylum topics.
 Ashley is actively involved in impact litigation related to complex asylum issues, including gender and gang-based asylum claims, the particular social group definition, and the terrorism-related inadmissibility grounds.
 Ashley received her B.A. from Marquette University and her J.D. from Boston University School of Law.

 Jesse Johnson is the Detention Project’s pro bono coordinator and is a Department of Justice Fully Accredited Representative.
 Prior to joining NIJC, Jesse was a legal assistant supervisor at an immigration law firm where he worked on Deferred Action for Childhood Arrivals (DACA), asylum, and all removal defense processes.
 As an undergraduate, he interned at the Illinois Coalition for Immigrants and Refugee Rights (ICIRR) and studied abroad in Costa Rica.
 Jesse received his bachelor’s degree in Latin American studies with a concentration in immigration, and in English from Davidson College.

 Elizabeth Juarez is the receptionist for NIJC’s office in downtown Chicago.
 She provides clerical and administrative support services, facilitates scheduling of intake appointments, and manages the reception area.